 In contrast, we argue that placing ideas should be the very first act in interpreting knowledge (Barnes, 2004).
 That is why Peter Taylor’s map is so important.
 His map, however, applies only to the post-World-War II period.
-We will suggest that spatial analysis existed long before World War II, accreting complex geographies and mobilities.
+We suggest that spatial analysis existed long before World War II, accreting complex geographies and mobilities.
 These other geographies, and other maps, also need discussing.

 The paper is divided into two main sections.
 The first draws on science studies to fashion some of the conceptual tools needed to make sense of the geography of ideas.
 In particular, we elaborate on Thomas F. Gieryn’s (2002) text on “truth spots” and Kevin Hetherington’s (1997) book on “heterotopias” to understand why certain places are sites for the development of big ideas.
 We also consider the writings of Bruno Latour (1987, 2005) on intellectual mobility to fathom the processes necessary to move a big idea from one place to another.
 The second section provides a geographical genealogy of spatial analysis.
 The first part is concerned with spatial analysis’s origins with the ancient Greeks, and its revival, after a significant lag, during the European Enlightenment by Bernhardus Varenius (16221650), who also inspired Isaac Newton’s (16421727) interest in the science.
 The second part is concerned with the institutionalization of spatial science after World War II, when some in the discipline claimed that spatial analysis was not just a big idea in geography, it was the big idea.